San Jose State Spartans: Soccer

-Two Spartans have been taken in the Major League Soccer (MLS) SuperDraft since 1998.
+two SJSU players have been taken in the Major League Soccer SuperDraft since 1998.

-The Spartans women's soccer team won the Western Athletic Conference championship title in 2000, 2009 and 2010, and won the Mountain West Conference championship title in 2015, 2018 and 2022.

-The San Jose State men's soccer team has an NCAA Division I tournament record of 7–14 through fourteen appearances.
+The SJSU women's soccer team won the Western Athletic Conference championship title in 2000, 2009 and 2010, and won the Mountain West Conference championship title in 2015, 2018 and 2022.
+The women's team has an NCAA Division I tournament record of 0–4 through four appearances.

-The San Jose State women's soccer team has an NCAA Division I tournament record of 0–4 through four appearances.
+Men's soccer competes in the Western Athletic Conference through the 2025 season, after which the MW will add men's soccer with SJSU as one of the league's inaugural members.